karrioapi/karrio/schemas/dhl_express/README.md

 help(dhl_express_lib)
 ```

-*This package is used by the [Purplship Multi-carrier Shipping Interface](https://github.com/PurplShip/karrio)*
+*This package is used by the [Karrio Multi-carrier Shipping Interface](https://github.com/PurplShip/karrio)*